GluuFederation/docs-gg-prod/docs/source/db-less-setup.md

-# Kong DB Less Setup
+# Kong Databaseless Setup

+## Overview

-Kong has excellent db less setup where you don't need postgres database.
-You just need to save the configuration in configuration file, in YAML or JSON, using declarative configuration.
+Kong has an excellent option to set it up without the Postgres database.
+You just need to save the configuration in configuration file, in YAML or JSON format, using declarative configuration.

-But there is one limitation, You cannot configure it via a GG UI Admin Panel.
-Kong has no API for DB Less configuration.
-You need to add all the details by your self in declarative configuration file.
-Also You need to manually create the OP Clients using the OXD `/register-client` endpoint and pass all the credential to plugin configuration.
+Unfortunately, there is no Kong API for databaseless configuration, so it can't be set up using the GG UI Admin Panel.
+You need to add all the details by yourself in a declarative configuration file.
+Also you need to manually create the OP Clients using the oxd `/register-client` endpoint and pass all the credentials to plugin configuration.

-For Clustering you need to put same configuration on the all the nodes.
+When clustering, the configuration in all nodes should be the same.

 ## Configuration